Mount Everest: Permits

 The Chinese side in Tibet is also managed with permits for summiting Everest.
 They did not issue permits in 2008, due to the Olympic torch relay being taken to the summit of Mount Everest.

 In March 2020, the governments of China and Nepal cancelled all climbing permits for Mount Everest due to the COVID-19 pandemic.
 In April 2020, a group of Chinese mountaineers began an expedition from the Chinese side.
 The mountain remained closed on the Chinese side to all foreign climbers.
-On 10 May 2021, a separation line was announced by Chinese authorities to prevent the spread of coronavirus from climbers ascending Nepal's side of the mountain.
+On 10 May 2021, a separation line was announced by Chinese authorities to prevent the spread of coronavirus from climbers ascending Nepal's side.